I love cheese! Grilled cheese, cheese pizza, mac n’ cheese, cheese boards… all of it.

 Why I love it: Violife’s Mature Cheddar and Smoked Provolone Slices make the meltiest, most delicious vegan grilled cheese ever!
 But they do melt much more slowly than dairy cheeses, so the key is to cook ‘em low and slow.
 Keep the heat at medium-low or even low, cover your pan and be patient.
 Just make sure to watch your bread closely and flip it if it’s getting too crispy.

 Miyoko’s: Best Artisan Vegan Cheese for Cheese Boards (Often)

 Miyoko Schinner is a legend in the vegan world.
 She was considered an expert on plant-based cheese long before her brand showed up in grocery stores (you may have heard of her cookbook, Artisan Vegan Cheese).
 So it goes without saying that I was pretty excited when I heard that she was putting out her own cashew cheeses… and they did not disappoint!

 Miyoko’s products are all organic and non-GMO.
 They’re made with great ingredients like organic rice miso, fermented rosemary, plum and oregano (natural flavor preservation!), and live cultures.
 These vegan cheeses were made to shine on an appetizer platter.
 I’d go with the Classic Double Cream Chive and Smoked Farmhouse paired with whole grain crackers, fig jam and olives.
 Ok, now I’m drooling!

 One thing to keep in mind: In my experience, Miyoko’s cheeses are all very tangy.
 That’s not necessarily a bad thing, but something to be aware of if you have an aversion to tangy foods.

 Why I love it: Miyoko’s has been teasing nut-free products for a while and it looks like they’re almost here!
-I’m looking forward to trying the new pepper jack and cheddar options this spring.
+I’m looking forward to trying the new pepper jack and cheddar options.